telerik/kendo-angular/examples/projects/grid-signalr/README.md

+## Grid Integration with SignalR
-## Consume ASP.NET Core SignalR values in a Kendo UI for Angular Grid within an Angular Application
+## Kendo UI for Angular

-# Kendo UI for Angular - Grid Integration with SignalR

 This application shows an example of how one can use editable Kendo UI for Angular Grid with GraphQL queries.

+For more details, refer to the article on [Consuming SignalR Events](https://www.telerik.com/kendo-angular-ui/components/grid/how-to/consume-signalr-in-grid/).

 Based on the following GitHub repository and Egghead lesson:
 * [https://github.com/FabianGosebrink/egghead-consuming-signalr-values-in-an-angular-application](https://github.com/FabianGosebrink/egghead-consuming-signalr-values-in-an-angular-application)